Killing of Johnny Stompanato: Coroner's inquest

 Despite the voluminous testimony from others, a report of the inquest in The Philadelphia Inquirer noted that Turner's was "the highlight of a circus-like hearing."
-When Turner took the stand, a "hush fell over the crowd as the famous actress sat down, removed one white glove, and filled her lungs with a deep, steady intake of air."
+When she took the stand, a "hush fell over the crowd as the famous actress sat down, removed one white glove, and filled her lungs with a deep, steady intake of air."
 She began her testimony by recounting a shopping trip she had taken with Stompanato around 2:00 p.m. on the day of his death, culminating in the argument between them that began around 8:00 p.m. in her home.
-Recalling the moment Cheryl stabbed him, Turner stated: "I was walking toward the bedroom door, and he was right behind me, and I opened it, and my daughter came in.
+Recalling the moment Crane stabbed him, Turner stated: "I was walking toward the bedroom door, and he was right behind me, and I opened it, and my daughter came in.
 I swear, it was so fast, I—I truthfully thought she had hit him in the stomach.
 The best I can remember, they came together and they parted.
 I still never saw a blade."
 Throughout her 62 minutes of testimony, Turner was noted by reporters as nearly collapsing from anxiety.
 She described Stompanato's final moments, which consisted of "the most horrible noises in his throat and gasping."
-Upon finishing her testimony, Turner returned to her attorney, collapsing in tears.
+Upon finishing her testimony, Turner returned to Giesler, collapsing in tears.

-After four hours of testimony and approximately 25 minutes of deliberation, the coroner's jury deemed Stompanato's killing a justifiable homicide, and Cheryl Crane would not be prosecuted.
+After four hours of testimony and approximately twenty-five minutes of deliberation, the coroner's jury deemed Stompanato's killing a justifiable homicide, and Crane would not be prosecuted.
 Crane remained a temporary ward of the court until April 24, when a juvenile court hearing was held, during which presiding Judge Allen T. Lynch expressed concerns over her receiving "proper parental supervision."
 This hearing, unlike the coroner's inquest, was closed to the public.
-She was ultimately released to the care of Mildred Turner, and was ordered to regularly visit a psychiatrist alongside her parents.
+Crane was ultimately released to the care of her grandmother, and was ordered to regularly visit a psychiatrist alongside her parents.